Onionomics/Bioprospection_tools/README.md

 # Bioprospection Tools

-Este repositorio contiene un conjunto de herramientas en Python para el análisis de literatura científica orientada a **bioprospección de metabolitos**.
+This repository contains a set of Python tools for the analysis of scientific literature focused on **metabolite bioprospecting**.
-El código permite procesar los *abstracts* exportados desde Scopus, PubMed y WoS, identificar compuestos químicos y realizar análisis de frecuencia y visualización.
+The code allows processing *abstracts* exported from Scopus, PubMed, and WoS, identifying chemical compounds, and performing frequency analysis and visualization.

-## Datos requeridos
+## Required Data

-Para ejecutar el pipeline se deben ubicar en la carpeta `data/` los siguientes archivos:
+To run the pipeline, place the following files inside the `data/` folder:

 1. **ChEBI_lite.sdf**
    Chemical Entities of Biological Interest (ChEBI) database.

 2. **NPASSv1.txt**
-   Natural product activity and species source database for biomedical research.
+   Natural Product Activity and Species Source database for biomedical research.

 3. **Metabocards.txt**

-  Chemical ontology data base from Human Metabolome DataBase (HMDB).
+   Chemical ontology database from the Human Metabolome DataBase (HMDB).